 Dr. Colin L. Soskolne as a Public Speaker & Specialized Consultant

-Dr. Soskolne will consider speaking engagements subject to the nature of the event and in relation to his availability.
-Dr. Soskolne is currently based in Edmonton, Alberta, Canada.
-He favours local/provincial engagements that are less impacting on his ecological footprint and busy schedule.
+Now being retired, Dr. Soskolne will consider speaking engagements subject to the nature of the event and in relation to his availability.
+Dr. Soskolne is currently based in Montreal, Quebec, Canada.
+He favours local/provincial engagements that are less impacting on his ecological footprint.
 High-impact opportunities outside of the province/country will be considered.
 Engagements are recommended that utilize teleconferencing, webinar-type and related technologies.